 Variations of the Original Pasty Recipe

-You can fill the pasty with many different variations of ingredants.
-The original Cornish pasty can include other meat such as lamb, chicken or even rabbit!
-What ever you have on hand.
-Turnips and parships can be a substitute for rutabega and potato.
-You can experiment with cut fruit, fruit preserves and jams.
+You can fill the pasty with many different variations of ingredients.
+The original Cornish pasty can include other meat, such as lamb, chicken, or even rabbit!
+Use whatever you have on hand.
+Turnips and parsnips can substitute for rutabaega and potato.
+You can experiment with cut fruit, fruit preserves, and jams.

 What to Serve With a Beef Pasty

-The entire purpose of a beef pasty was that it was a complete meal all to itself.
-However there is an ongoing debate on what you can put on top of an original beef pasty if you are not deep in a mine in Northern Michigan.
+The entire purpose of a beef pasty was that it was a complete meal.
+However, there is an ongoing debate on what you can put on top of an original beef pasty if you are not deep in a mine in Northern Michigan.
 The two most favored toppings on a beef pasty is gravy or ketchup.
-Gravy can be made of the drippings from the cooked ground beef and pork.
+Gravy can be made from the cooked ground beef and pork drippings.

 *Featured Photo of the beef pasty is by Scott Eckersley